peywen/SearchGithubUsers/README.md

 # SearchGithubUsers
-- Display Github users with avatar by name
+- Display Github users with avatar and name
 - Can search users by name
+- Pagingnation, can automatically load next page

 # Notes
  - There are some run-time warnings caused by 3rd-party library, and we can ignore them.